What requirements must coffee comply with to be allowed on the European market?

 Green coffee is traditionally shipped in woven bags made from natural fibres, such as jute or burlap.
 These bags typically hold 60 or 70 kilogrammes of green coffee.
 However, jute and burlap bags do not protect against moisture.
 As such, plastic big bags and plastic container liners are increasingly used, although they may still let some moisture in.
 These plastic bags range in size from 60 kilogrammes to full container-sized bags of 20 tonnes.

-- Refer to the non-product specific legislation on labelling and packaging for more information on rules which apply to all goods marketed in the European Union.
+- Refer to the non-product specific labelling and packaging guidelines for more information on rules which apply to all goods marketed in the European Union.

 2. What additional requirements do buyers often have?